Search for light long-lived neutral particles from Higgs boson decays via vector-boson-fusion production from $pp$

 A dark-photon decaying into electron or quark pairs in the hadronic calorimeters results in energy deposits that are reconstructed as a single jet with a low electromagnetic fraction (EMF), defined as the ratio of the energy deposited in the EM calorimeter to the total jet energy.
 Jets with an EMF below $0.4$ are referred to as calorimeter dark-photon-jet candidates \hLJs.
 Low EMF jets are reconstructed and calibrated using the same algorithms mentioned earlier for standard jets.
 However, they are only considered if they have $\pT>\SI{20}{\gev}$ and lie in the range of $|\eta|<2.5$.
 Candidates in the transition region between the barrel calorimeters and the endcap cryostat are removed by requiring the fraction of energy in the Tile Gap scintillators to be less than 10\% of the total jet energy.

 To maintain high efficiency for the targeted signals, low EMF jets are required to satisfy quality criteria that are less stringent than those in the standard jet selection.
 To reject fake \hLJs\ arising from prompt jets, low EMF jets with more than 40\% of matched tracks compatible with originating from the primary vertex, as defined by the jet vertex tagger (JVT)~\cite{PERF-2014-03} are removed.
-To avoid selecting events where most of the jet's energy was produced by localised noise, events are rejected if the leading jet has more than 90\% of its energy matched to a single constituent cluster or layer in the LAr calorimeter.
-Potential background from noise bursts~\cite{LARG-2013-01} in the LAr calorimeter is rejected by vetoing events where the largest energy deposit of the leading jet is located in the EM calorimeter endcap, as noise bursts primarily occur there.
-Jets induced by noise in the hadronic calorimeters are removed by applying the \textit{BadLoose} cleaning selection, as described in Ref.~\cite{ATLAS-CONF-2015-029}, but without the cuts on the fraction of jet energy deposited in the electromagnetic calorimeter and the jet charged-fraction.
+Further \hLJs cleaning is applied as detailed in Ref.~\cite{EXOT-2019-05} to reject background from noise bursts~\cite{LARG-2013-01}.